 Use the Kinesis Low-Force Numeric Keypad for quick and easy data entry.
-Featuring the same low-force keys as the Kinesis Advantage2 Keyboard, as well as four hot keys and two USB ports, this is a handy addition to your workstation.
+Featuring the same low-force keys as the Kinesis Advantage2 Keyboard, as well as three hot keys and two USB ports, this is a handy addition to your workstation.

 Kinesis Foot Switch

 Single Action Foot Switch